sysdiglabs/scan-action/README.md

 # Sysdig Secure Inline Scan Action

 This action performs analysis on locally built container image and posts the result to Sysdig Secure.
-For more information about Secure Inline Scan, see [Sysdig Secure documentation](https://docs.sysdig.com/en/image-scanning.html).
+For more information about Secure Inline Scan, see  Sysdig Secure documentation](https://docs.sysdig.com/en/image-scanning.html).

 ## Inputs